 - Follow directions from library staff.

-- Observe the lift limits and use the stairs if you can to give less mobile visitors priority to use the lifts first.
+- Observe the lift limits and use the stairs if you can to give priority to less mobile visitors.

 - Visit individually or in a small family group.